BradyRx7/SimpleMock/README.md

 # SimpleMock
-This is a simple mocking example created for my advanced java class INFO3030 at UML Summer 2018
+This is a simple mocking example created for my advanced java class INFO3030 at UML Spring 2019